-The Glens Falls City School District utilizes a multi-disciplinary safety (behavioral) assessment team at the building-level which assess whether certain exhibited behaviors or actions need intervention or other support.
+The Glens Falls City School District utilizes a multi-disciplinary behavioral (safety) assessment team at the building-level which assess whether certain exhibited behaviors or actions need intervention or other support.
 All district staff are trained annually on the purpose and procedures of these teams.
-These teams meets periodically throughout the school year to discuss behavioral intervention techniques, suicide ideation, and any other topics deemed necessary.
+These teams meet periodically throughout the school year to discuss behavioral intervention techniques, suicide ideation, and any other topics deemed necessary.

-The membership of the Safety Assessment Team is multi-disciplinary and provides an array of opinions and perspectives when evaluating a student.
+The membership of the behavioral assessment team is multi-disciplinary and provides an array of opinions and perspectives when evaluating a student.
 While an initial assessment may occur with just a mental health professional and a school administrator, follow-up steps (if necessary) should include personnel who are specific to the student.
-For example, if a student is involved with sports you could include a coach, or you may bring in teachers who are familiar with the student.
+For example, if a student is involved in sports, the District may include a coach, or bring in teachers who are familiar with the student.
 Ideally, teams will include representatives who provide differing perspectives (e.g. mental health and administration) and professionals who are familiar with the at-risk student (e.g. teachers and coaches).
 An example team membership includes: